Getting Started¶

 </html>

-The examples on the genomespy.app main page are stored in the website-examples GitHub repository.
+The examples on the genomespy.app home page are stored in the website-examples GitHub repository.
 You can clone the repository and launch the examples locally for further experimentation.

 Using GenomeSpy as a visualization library in web applications¶

-The @genome-spy/core NPM package contains a bundled library that can be used on web pages as shown in the examples above.
-In addition, it contains the source code in ESM format, allowing use with bundlers such as Vite and Webpack.
-For examples of such use, see:
+The @genome-spy/core npm package provides browser-ready bundles for use on web pages, as shown in the examples above.
+It also provides ESM sources for use with bundlers such as Vite and Webpack.
+For examples of this kind of integration, see:

 - The embed-examples package contains examples of embedding GenomeSpy in web applications and using the API.